-In detail view, you can see any ratings information you have applied to the photo, and any changes you make here will be synced back to your photo when you launch ON1 Photo again.
-You can also use iOS's Share options by clicking one of the buttons on the bottom left side of the screen, and can share a photo directly to Instagram by clicking on the Instagram icon at the bottom of the screen as well.
+In detail view, you can see any ratings information you have applied to the photo, and any changes you make here will be synced back to your photo the next time that you launch ON1 Resize.

+You can also use the standard iOS Share options by clicking one of the buttons on the bottom left side of the screen, and can share a photo directly to Instagram by clicking on the Instagram icon at the bottom of the screen as well.

-When viewing a photo, if you swipe up from the bottom of the Photo Via screen, you will see additional metadata associated with your photo, including date taken, camera info, and the keywords or collections (albums) that the photo is part of.
+When viewing a photo, if you swipe up from the bottom of the ON1 Photo screen, you will see additional metadata associated with your photo, including date taken, camera info, and the keywords or collections (albums) that the photo is part of.
 Clicking on a keyword or collection name will filter all of the photos in the current image group to just those with that selection.

-By default, Photo Via displays all of the photos you have published via ON1 Photo; to view the individual folders or albums, click on the ON1 logo to display the Settings panel of the app.
-There, you can view specific folders or albums (called collections inside Photo Via) by selecting the appropriate item in the list.
+By default, ON1 Photo for Mobile displays all of the photos you have published via ON1 Resize; to view the individual folders or albums, click on the ON1 logo to display the Settings panel of the app.
+There, you can view specific folders or albums (called collections inside ON1 Photo for Mobile) by selecting the appropriate item in the list.
 (The grid will then include the album or folder name at the top of the screen.)